yoctoyotta1024/CLEO/_sources/usage/examples.rst.txt

 **Long1 and Long2**

 These examples model collision-coalescence using Long's collision efficiency as given by equation 13 of Simmel et al. 2002 :cite:`simmel2002`.
-The two examples use different initial conditions and collision timesteps, as in Shima et al. 2009 :cite:p:`shima2009`.
-However the setup of the long2 example is not exactly that which makes Fig.2(c) in Shima et al. 2009.
+The two examples use almost identical initial conditions and collision timesteps, as in Shima et al. 2009 :cite:p:`shima2009`.

 The plots produced, by default called ``~/CLEO/build_colls0d/bin/long_validation_1.png`` and ``~/CLEO/build_colls0d/bin/long_validation_2.png``, should be comparable to